-This office is responsible for the planning, development and cost effective use of the Department's Capital Funds through the Community Capital Assistance (CCA) program.
-This program provides funding to County Boards and non-profit organizations for the purchase, construction, and/or renovation of community housing for persons with developmental disabilities.
-The office also administers capital funds for its state-operated Developmental Centers.
-Other functions include the sale or leasing of Department property and the other DODD assets.
+The Capital Housing Office is responsible for the planning, development, and cost-effective use of the Ohio Department of Developmental Disabilities' capital funds through the Community Capital Assistance program.
+This program provides funding to county boards of developmental disabilities and nonprofit organizations for the purchase, construction, and renovation of community housing for people with developmental disabilities.
+The office also administers capital funds for its state-operated developmental centers.
+Other functions include the sale or leasing of department property and other department assets.

 Rental Assistance Program